jaepass/commercejs-vuejs-cart/README.md

 </template>
 ```

 Next, let's create the main `Cart.vue` component.
-Once again, we will name our component, define a cart prop and import and register our child cart component `CartItem.vue` inside our script tag.
+Once again, we will name our component, define a cart prop and import
+and register our child cart component `CartItem.vue` within our script tag.

 ```js
 // Cart.vue